Bbeluco/Protocols/git/notes.md

 If a file do not exists the server must return _404 Not Found_ or _410 Gone_, it is not default to return 200.
 The system should work as a OS, so, if the user requires a file that does not have permission to read it the server must return _403 Forbidden_

 ## Discovering References
 The HTTP Clients must at first discover all the references available in that repo, to know this the client must reach the file present in **$GIT_URL/info/refs**.
 There's a difference between _dumb_ and _smart_ clients.
-Dumb clients has some particallarities that smart dont, for more details checkout [git documentation](https://git-scm.com/docs/http-protocol#_discovering_references)
+Dumb clients has some particallarities that smart dont, for more details checkout [git documentation](https://git-scm.com/docs/http-protocol#_discovering_references).
+Its in Reference discovery phase that git compares client most recent _ref_ with server most recent ref, if those refs doesnt match it request (or pushes) new data

+# Capabilities
+In that phase, the main goal is discovery how the server and the client can communicate with each other.
+Here we use the same logic as when creating a "hash-file", I mean SHA1 _ref-name_\0CAPABILITIES.
+After discovery the server capability, client and server tries to determine the minimal packfile required

 ### Compile project
 To compile all the code in ".src/" folder use this comand: